sciencebyAJ/PTJPL-1D/README.md

 Please use jupyter notebook to open the example script.

-A conda environment will be loaded in the future.
-In lieu of the environment a list of dependencies is below.

 Pending updates:
+* Updating syntax to reflect Python v3+
 * Changing temperature to mid-day
 * Incorporating 2-week mean moving averages for meteorological forcing.

+A conda environment will be loaded in the future.
+In lieu of the environment a list of dependencies is below.

 Python Dependencies
+Python Version 2.7 compatable
 datetime
 glob
 matplotlib.dates